sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

  _All of those dependencies have been packaged into the container.
 The only prerequisites for running the container are listed below._

-## Pre-requisites
+## Prerequisites

-* Docker should be installed on your workstation
+* Docker must be installed on your workstation.
+* A local copy of the repository must be created.
+See [Copy the Repository](https://documentation.sas.com/?cdcId=obsrvcdc&cdcVersion=default&docsetId=obsrvdply&docsetTarget=n0b7mrzohgnb1ln1qq4tyaheq36r.htm) in the SAS Viya Monitoring for Kubernetes Help Center.

 ## Preparing the Docker Container

-### Create a Local Copy of the Repository

-There are two methods to create a local copy of the repository:

-* download a compressed copy
-* clone the repository

-#### Download a Compressed Copy of the Repository

-1. On the main page of the repository, click on Releases (on the right side of the repository contents area) to display the [Releases](https://github.com/sassoftware/viya4-monitoring-kubernetes/releases) page.
-2. Locate the release that you want to deploy.
-Typically, you should download the latest release, which is the first one listed.
-3. Expand **Assets** for the release, which is located below the release notes.
-4. Select either **Source code (.zip)** or **Source code (.tar.gz)** to download the repository as a compressed file.
-5. Expand the downloaded file to create a local copy of the repository.
-The repository is created in a directory named `viya4-monitoring-kubernetes-<release_number>`.

-#### Clone the Repository

-1. From the main page for the repository, select the **stable** branch, which is the most recent officially released version.
-The **main** branch is the branch under active development.
-2. From the main page for the repository, click **Code**.
-3. Copy the HTTPS URL for the repository.
-4. From a directory where you want to create the local copy, enter the command `git clone --branch stable <https_url>`.
-You can replace `stable` with the tag associated with a specific release if you need a version other than the current stable version.
-For example, if you are developing a repeatable process and need to ensure the same release of the repo is used every time, specify the tag associated with that specific release rather than stable.
-Note that the tag and release names are typically the same, but you should check the Releases page to verify the tag name.
-5. Change to the `viya4-monitoring-kubernetes` directory.
-6. Enter the command `git checkout <release_number>`.
-If you used the command `git clone --branch <my_branch> <https_url>` in Step 4 to specify the branch, release, or tag, you do not have to perform this step

-### Populate v4m-container Directories

-#### Kubeconfig Directory
+### Kubeconfig Directory

 To ensure that your kubeconfig files are available from within the Docker container, you can copy the kubeconfig files to the `./v4m-container/kubeconfig` directory or mount the file or directory during your `docker run` command.
 By default, the `KUBECONFIG` environment variable is set to use a file called `config`; therefore, if multiple kubeconfig files are being provided, rename the one you would like to use to `config`.

-#### (Optional) user_dir Directory
+### (Optional) user_dir Directory

-You can customize the Viya 4 Monitoring for Kubernetes deployment by editing files in a USER_DIR directory.
-See the [monitoring README](../monitoring/README.md) and [logging README](../logging/README.md) for detailed information about the customization process and about determining valid customization values.
+You can customize the SAS Viya Monitoring for Kubernetes deployment by editing files in a USER_DIR directory.
+See [Pre-deployment](https://documentation.sas.com/?cdcId=obsrvcdc&cdcVersion=default&docsetId=obsrvdply&docsetTarget=n1ajbblsxpcgl5n11t13wgtd4d7c.htm).

 If you would like to customize your deployment, you will need to copy the contents of your USER_DIR directory to the `./v4m-container/user_dir` directory or mount the file or directory during your `docker run` command.